Kuna Yala, San Blas Archipelago, Caribbean Side of Panama

-Gunas have their own identity and by the most part don´t consider themselves Panamanian, they defend their culture and heritage whenever possible and throughout your stay in San Blas you have a taste of their unique culture.
+Gunas have their own identity and by the most part do not consider themselves Panamanian, they defend their culture and heritage whenever possible and throughout your stay in San Blas you will have a taste of their unique culture.

 Women like to wear their typical outfit at all times and take good care of their appearance.